JohannesBuchner/LSST-PLAsTiCC-classification-solution/README.rst

 	predictions done after 423.1s

-The hyperpredictor often has a substantially better quality than any individual classifiers.
+The hyperpredictor (meta classifier) often has a substantially better quality than any individual classifiers.
 For example, in gal the 0.771 is better than 0.96 from RandomForest400 alone.